nelson-lang/nelson-gitbook/markdown/en/integer/README.md

 # Integers type

-Integers type

-## Description

 These functions convert and store data to 1, 2 or 4 bytes integers.
 These data types are especially useful to store big objects such as images.

+## Functions

 - [int16](int16.md) - Converts to 16-bit signed integer.
 - [int32](int32.md) - Converts to 32-bit signed integer.